Individual phrases can be restricted to specific target applications:

 - Right-click the PhraseExpress tray icon and uncheck the option:

-The menu should show the application that has focus ("Wordpad" in this example).
+The menu always shows the application that has focus ("Wordpad" in this example).

 To undo/re-enable the program, just click the same menu entry to apply the check mark.